-Books to come include some Christmas tales, Hitch-hiker's Guide to the Galaxy, The Hound of the Baskervilles and Great Expectations by Charles Dickens.
+Some classics coming soon including The Diary of a Nobody.
 Suggest a book by emailing firstname.lastname@example.org or contacting me via Talking_Books on Twitter.

 Author interviews, special shows, documentaries and more, all available to listen online or download as a podcast.
-Includes chats with Bill Bryson, the creator of Paddington Bear, James Herbert's last ever interview, a full short story by Denise Mina and the man behind Parker and Brains in Thunderbirds and co-inventor of the voice of the Daleks.
+Includes chats with Michael Palin, Bill Bryson, Michael Bond (the creator of Paddington Bear as pictured below), James Herbert's last ever interview, a full short story by Denise Mina and the man behind Parker and Brains in Thunderbirds and co-inventor of the voice of the Daleks.

 Most recent podcasts for Talking Books